Frank Wykoff: Career

 At the 1932 Summer Olympics, Wykoff ran the anchor leg for the American 4 × 100 m relay team, which set a new world record of 40.0 seconds.
 At the 1936 Summer Olympics he again finished fourth in 100 m and again anchored the American 4 × 100 m relay team to gold with a new world record of 39.8.

 Following his graduation from USC in 1932 Wykoff earned a master's degree in 1936 and became a teacher and administrator.
+His early experience in school administration was in Carpinteria, California.
+He was District Superintendent for the Carpinteria Elementary School system from (at least) 1944 through 1948.
 Wykoff worked for the Los Angeles County school system until retiring in 1972.
 He died in Altadena, California, aged 70.

 A slogan of Wykoff's, "Clean Speech, Clean Sport, Clean Scholarship, Clean Life", was adopted by the YMCA in 1938.

 His medals can be viewed by contacting the LA84 Foundation in Los Angeles, California.